carlosp420/nymphalidae_diversification/MS.md

-We investigated whether phylogenetic uncertainty affects a commonly used method (MEDUSA, modelling evolutionary diversity using stepwise AIC) for estimating shifts in diversification rates in lineages, by extending the method across a random sample of trees from the posterior distribution of a bayesian run.
+We investigated whether phylogenetic uncertainty affects a commonly used method (MEDUSA, modelling evolutionary diversity using stepwise AIC) for estimating shifts in diversification rates in lineages, by extending the method across a random sample of trees from the posterior distribution of a Bayesian run.
 We found that phylogenetic uncertainty greatly affects diversification rate estimates.
 Different trees produced diversification rates ranging from high values to almost zero for the same clade, and both significant rate increase